Resource planning is important - don't let these common misconceptions stop you

 A common fallacy is that resource planning tools only benefit big teams of resources.

 However, we often see organizations with only a handful of resources really struggling to keep tabs on who is doing what when.

 With only a handful of resources it should be easy for them to keep a handle on their resources plans.

-But if they have plans that change often, lots of smaller pieces of work or resources that work on different projects at the same time they quickly struggle.
+If you have plans that change often, lots of smaller pieces of work or resources that work on different projects at the same time you will quickly drown in planning hell.

 Fact: The size of the team is not the only factor that drives the need for resource planning.
 Complexity grows as the number of resources and projects grows.